curieshicy/JRgui/README.md

 The installation and test of JRgui program has been performed on Windows 7, 8.1, 10, Linux Ubuntu 14.04.5 and macOS 10.10.3 (all 64-bit OS).
 For your reference, the corresponding screenshots are accessible at https://github.com/curieshicy/JRgui/tree/master/Installation_and_Test.

 ### What if Conda install fails?
 (It is not supposed to but...)
-For some reason, if the conda install method fails, the users can always download the source codes and mannual invoke the GUI interface.
+For some reason, if the conda install method fails, the users can always download the source codes and manually invoke the GUI interface.
 To do this, for example, on a Windows platform, first install rdkit package (make sure Anaconda has been installed) by typing in a Anaconda Prompt terminal:

 <b>conda create -c rdkit -n my-rdkit-env rdkit</b>